wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 --- abstract

-This document defines an extension to the QUIC transport protocol which supports reporting packet receive timestamps using a new ACK_RECEIVE_TIMESTAMPS frame type.
+This document defines an extension to the QUIC transport protocol which supports reporting multiple packet receive timestamps using a new ACK_RECEIVE_TIMESTAMPS frame type.

 --- middle